celestiaorg/networks/troubleshoot.md

 this means your key, the field referenced by the `--from` option, does not exist.

 > Note: By default, the script for creating a key is utilizing `test` backend.
-Please, use the flag `--keyring-backend` if you opt for different key-type.
+Please, use the flag `--keyring-backend` if you opt for a different key-type.

 You can fix this by adding your key manually to the keyring via: